 This is the second consecutive year that the Jason altimetric satellites have measured lower-than-normal sea surface heights in the equatorial Pacific and unusually high sea surface heights in the western Pacific.

 NASA will continue to monitor this latest La Niña to see whether it has reached its expected winter peak or continues to strengthen.
-A repeat of La Niña ocean conditions from one year to the next is not uncommon: repeating La Niñas occurred most recently in 1973-74-75, 1998-99-2000 and in 2007-08-09.
-Repeating La Niñas most often follow an El Niño episode and are essentially the opposite of El Niño conditions.
+A repeat of La Niña ocean conditions from one year to the next is not uncommon: repeating La Niñas occurred most recently in 1973-74-75, 1998-99-2000, and in 2007-08-09.
+Repeating La Niñas most often follows an El Niño episode and is essentially the opposite of El Niño conditions.
 During a La Niña episode, trade winds are stronger than normal, and the cold water that normally exists along the coast of South America extends to the central equatorial Pacific.

 La Niña episodes change global weather patterns and are associated with less moisture in the air over cooler ocean waters.
 This results in less rain along the coasts of North and South America and along the equator, and more rain in the far Western Pacific.

 The comings and goings of El Niño and La Niña are part of a long-term, evolving state of global climate, for which measurements of sea surface height are a key indicator.
 Jason-1 is a joint effort between NASA and the French Space Agency, Center National d’Études Spatiales (CNES).
-Jason-2 is a joint effort between NASA, the National Oceanic and Atmospheric Administration, CNES and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
-JPL manages the U.S. portion of both missions for NASA’s Science Mission Directorate, Washington, D.C.
+Jason-2 is a joint effort between NASA, the National Oceanic and Atmospheric Administration, CNES, and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
+JPL manages the U.S. segment of both missions on behalf of NASA’s Science Mission Directorate in Washington, D.C.